 1. Insulate the Building

-An insulation inspection is one of the most important things a property owner can do to prepare for autumn.
+An insulation inspection is one of the most important things you can do to prepare your commercial real estate properties for autumn.
 Temperatures often drop dramatically overnight, which can strain a building’s heating system if hot air consistently leaks outside.

-You should ensure windows, doors and attic storage spaces have adequate insulation — it’s an essential of Autumn property management.
-Caulk, spray foam and fiberglass are generally very affordable, so this should be easy.
+You should ensure windows, doors, and attic storage spaces have adequate insulation — it’s an essential part of Autumn property management.
+Caulk, spray foam, and fiberglass are generally very affordable, so this should be a straightforward process.

 2. Turn off Faucets and Drains

-Turning off external water lines is crucial, considering your faucet fittings can break if there’s any remaining liquid inside them.
+Turning off external water lines is crucial, as your faucet fittings can break if there is any remaining liquid inside them.
 Getting as much out as possible is best to prevent it from cracking your landscaping equipment.

-Manually draining the water lines is simple and can protect you from surprise maintenance in the near future.
-Shut off access to the exterior faucets, then open them to let the remaining liquid come out.
+Manually draining the water lines is a simple process that can protect you from unexpected maintenance in the near future.
+Shut off access to the exterior faucets, then open them to allow the remaining liquid to drain out.
 Once you’re done, store the hoses and install a faucet cover.

 3. Inspect the Roof

-While a roof inspection is a regular part of commercial real estate management, the best time to do it is before the leaves begin falling.
+While a roof inspection is a regular part of commercial real estate management, the best time to conduct it is before the leaves begin to fall.
 Generally, experts recommend inspecting roofs before the temperature drops to prepare for potential severe weather.
 If they catch anything, it’s much easier to fix it before they have to work around ice and extreme temperatures.

 4. Get Property Management Software

-Also, it typically comes with tools to increase your efficiency.
+Additionally, it often comes with tools to enhance your efficiency.
 For example, STRATAFOLIO offers operations management services to automate building maintenance and work orders.
 With advanced software, you can better maintain your property in the demanding cooler months.

 5. Trim Trees and Shrubs

-Autumn is the ideal time to maintain real estate properties’ greenery.
+Autumn is the ideal time to maintain the greenery of real estate properties.
 Trees and shrubs often lose limbs or fall over in this season because cooler temperatures make them more susceptible to breaking.
 Pruning them while it’s still relatively warm out means less property damage and fewer landscaping costs.

 Since commercial real estate management often involves outsourcing work to third-party vendors, you may have a relationship with a lawn-care company.
 If there’s nothing in your contract about winterizing your landscaping, consider requesting the service.